Your health oriented dentist suggests an Excellent New Year’s Resolution for you.

 In this study, researchers compared brain samples of those with and without Alzheimer’s.
 The researchers found that a high sugar diet caused damage to a specific enzyme.
 This enzyme, called Macrophage Migration Inhibitory Factor (MIF), is partially responsible for the body’s insulin regulation.
 The researchers also noticed that this damage played a role in the progression of Alzheimer’s.
 The team is now looking at other research possibilities to further prove this link

 If you want to think more clearly, stay motivated, or feel better, cutting sugar/added fructose is important as a part of your wellness program.
 Consider making it your New Year’s Resolution.
-You may find it’s the most excellent New Year’s resolution yet!
+You may find it’s the most Excellent New Year’s Resolution yet!

 High Sugar Diets and Dental Problems: See what your Dentist in Lincoln area has to say…

-Tooth Decay and Periodontal Disease
+Tooth Decay and Periodontal Disease: Oral Health Education for Adults

 Every human mouth is filled with good bacteria and harmful bacteria.
 The harmful bacteria are the ones responsible for tooth decay, cavities, and developing gum/periodontal disease.
 These bacteria feed on sugars.
 That means that when you consume high levels of fructose, you’re helping sustain the bad bacteria.
 If this occurs regularly, it can lead to serious tooth decay.
 In other words, sugar destroys tooth enamel or the outer layer of our teeth.
 Tooth decay can also lead to future dental issues, including gum, or periodontal, disease.
-Our Lincoln dentist can help you prevent and treat those dental problems and help you make the most excellent New Year’s resolution yet!
+Our Lincoln dentist can help you prevent and treat those dental problems and help you make the most Excellent New Year’s Resolution yet!

 What About High Sugar/Fructose Diet and Medical Problems?